alkindli/alkindli/README.md

 **Uonlytech IC Chip Extractor Tool**
 A manual tool designed for the safe removal of IC chips from circuit boards.
 Its ergonomic design ensures comfortable handling, suitable for both professional and hobbyist use. 33These devices utilize pneumatic systems to effectively remove chips and debris, enhancing the efficiency and cleanliness of machining and engraving operations.

+Internet nor world wide web can delete data.
+Hardware is not eligible to forward data.
+Person in any means is not eligible to request submissive data wherein any term.

+Forwarder may not be eligible for bias where as in contradiction with policy, disclaimer.

+People find private life interesting, but you can't make such calls.
+What you think about that.
+Say I want to discuss job over all presidents equal building white house landlines.
+Does it relevate anyone?
+Not religiously.
+Divided in Post as Posted to Data Center Coordinated Database Russia.
+Implying linguistics.

 guess the highest issue in microsoft windows always.